Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Quantifying Plan Informativeness

 \eat{When using suffix tree to calculate the \textit{subtree kernel} of two trees, we only need to construct the suffix tree of one tree, so the suffix tree is especially suitable for the search of similar tree structures.
 For example, when finding the \textsc{xml} documents which is similar to a given tree structure, we only need construct the suffix tree of the given structure.
 But in our scenario, we need to calculate the structural distance between any two plans, and each plan tree needs an initialization of the suffix tree, so it is not suitable for our scenario.}

-\textbf{Content Difference.} The subtree kernel is designed to compare only tree structures without taking node content into consideration.
-We adopt the edit distance to quantify content differences.
-Specifically, we first use the preorder traversal to convert a physical operator tree to a string and based on it we apply the edit distance.
-Note that the alphabet is the collection of all node contents and in the process of calculating edit distance the content of each tree node is regarded as the basic unit of comparison.
-For instance, consider the example shown in Figure~\ref{fig:subtree}.
-The strings of $T_1$ and $T_2$ are ["\textsf{Filter}", "\textsf{Table Scan}[Table name]"] and ["\textsf{Index Scan}[Table name]"], respectively.
-The edit distance is 2 as they require at least two insert/replace to become identical to each other.
+\textbf{PhyOpr Difference.} In order to further compare the content of the nodes, we adopt the edit distance to quantify \textsf{PhyOpr} differences.
+Specifically, we first use the preorder traversal to convert a physical operator tree to a string, and based on it we apply the edit distance.
+Note that the alphabet is the collection of all node contents and the content of each tree node is regarded as the basic unit of comparison.
+For instance, in Fig.~\ref{fig:subtree}, the strings of $T_1$ and $T_2$ are [``\texttt{Filter}'', ``\texttt{Table Scan}[Table name]''] and [``\texttt{Index Scan}[Table name]''], respectively.
+The edit distance is 2 as they require at least two inserts/replaces to become identical to each other.

-Since we want to ensure that the \textit{content distance} is a metric, we further normalize the edit distance~\cite{normalized_yu_2007}.
-Let $\Sigma$ be the alphabet, $\lambda \notin \Sigma$ is the null string and $\gamma$ is a non-negative real number which represents the weight of a transformation.
+\eat{Since we require that the \textit{PhyOpr distance} is a metric, we further normalize the edit distance~\cite{normalized_yu_2007}.
+Let $\Sigma$ be the alphabet, $\lambda \notin \Sigma$ is the null string, and $\gamma$ be a nonnegative real number that represents the weight of a transformation.
 Given two strings $X, Y$, the normalized edit distance is